-Q: How many votes do we need to hold the Annual Meeting?
+Q: How many shares must be present to hold the Annual Meeting?

-- A: In order to carry on the business of the meeting, we must have a quorum.
+A: In order to carry on the business of the meeting, we must have a quorum.
 This means that a majority of the shares that are outstanding and entitled to vote as of the Record Date must be present in person or by proxy.
-Shares are counted as present at the meeting if the shareholder either: - · Is present and votes at the Annual Meeting; or - Has properly submitted a signed proxy card or other form of proxy (through the telephone or Internet).
+Shares are counted as present at the meeting if the shareholder either:

+- Is present in person at the Annual Meeting; or - Has properly submitted a signed proxy card or other form of proxy (through the telephone or Internet).

-On the Record Date, there were 62,467,027 shares of common stock issued and outstanding.
-Therefore, at least 31,233,514 shares need to be present at the Annual Meeting.
+On the Record Date, there were 61,529,910 shares of common stock issued and outstanding.
+Therefore, at least 30,764,956 shares need to be present in person or by proxy at the Annual Meeting.